-- 2,474 animals adopted

-- 3,500 spay and neuter surgeries

-- 564 lost pets returned to owners

-- \$402,173 spent on medical care

-"Our success wouldn't be possible without the many volunteers who work in countless ways on the behalf of pets in our community," says Pumphrey.
+- 2,474 animals adopted • 3,500 spay and neuter - surgeries - 564 lost pets returned to owners • \$402,173 spent on medical - care "Our success wouldn't be possible without the many volunteers who work in countless ways on the behalf of pets in our community," says Pumphrey.
 "They are dog walkers and trainers, socialize cats and small critters, help support our clinic and facilities and volunteer at events.
 And they do so with the greatest compassion and care."
-To explore volunteer opportunities at WVHS, people can complete an online application or email volunteer@ wenatcheehumane.org.
+To explore volunteer opportunities at WVHS, people can complete online application an email or volunteer@ wenatcheehumane.org.
 Wenatchee Valley Humane Society builds a community of responsible animal owners by providing education and outreach, animal care and control for protection, and rescue and adoption services.
-God's grace for all of life's hurts, habits and hang-ups.
-For more information: CelebrateRecoveryLCN@qmail.com or 509-596-1510.